-- 1. Potential underserving in US A&E reserves Studies of US market A&E reserves, performed by various parties (e.g. Fitch, AM Best...) over a number of years, have identified potential underserving in the industry for both risks.
-A widely used industry benchmark to asses US A&E reserve strength is the survival ratio, step one uses the insurer's own survival ratios and uplifts their latest yearend reserves to target survival ratios of 15 and 12 for A&E reserves respectively.
+- 1. Potential underserving in US A&E reserves Studies of US market A&E reserves, performed by various parties (e.g., Fitch, AM Best) over a number of years, have identified potential underserving in the industry for both risks.
+The survival ratio is a widely used industry benchmark to asses US A&E reserve strength.
+Step one uses the insurer's own survival ratios and uplifts their latest year-end reserves to target survival ratios of 15 and 12 for A&E reserves, respectively.
 The information required is as follows: - a.
-Insurer's own survival ratio for their latest year-end net GAAP reserves (companies should strive to minimize any distortions in their survival ratio calculation; for example the acquisition of a new block of A&E reserves in the most recent year is likely to overstate the survival ratio if the annual payment amounts used to estimate the denominator do not also account for these newly acquired exposures)
+Insurer's own survival ratio for their latest year-end net Generally Accepted Accounting Principles (GAAP) reserves (companies should strive to minimise any distortions in their survival ratio calculation; for example, the acquisition of a new block of A&E reserves in the most recent year is likely to overstate the survival ratio if the annual

-- b.
-Net GAAP reserves for US Asbestos and US Environmental for the three most recent yearends - c.
-Net Paid over the last three years for US Asbestos and US Environmental and relating only to reserves/exposures present on the insurer's books at the beginning of the year6.
-Material commutations should also be excluded from the paid in order to prevent distortions which would be 'washed away' in the industry statistics. - 2.
-Increase in projected claims due to medical advances Over the last few years there have been development in immunotherapy drugs that could potentially prolong the life expectancy of mesothelioma sufferers.
-As a result of this, more claimants have been requesting this treatment which could potentially increase the mesothelioma claim severity (treatment, temporary accommodation, prolonged care costs....)
+- payment amounts used to estimate the denominator do not also account for these newly acquired exposures) - b.
+Net GAAP reserves for US Asbestos and US Environmental for the three most recent year ends - c.
+Net paid over the last three years for US Asbestos and US Environmental and relating only to reserves/exposures present on the insurer's books at the beginning of the year6.
+Material commutations should also be excluded from the paid in order to prevent distortions, which would be "washed away" in the industry statistics. - 2.
+Increase in projected claims due to medical advances Over the last few years there have been developments in immunotherapy drugs that could potentially prolong the life expectancy of mesothelioma sufferers.
+As a result, more claimants have been requesting this treatment, which could potentially increase the mesothelioma claim severity (e.g., treatment, temporary accommodation, prolonged care costs).
 The stress applies a small uplift (10%) to explicitly allow for such medical advances.
 Insurers who already have an explicit loading for medical advances may use it to offset this uplift.
-Unless medical developments are explicitly considered in the derivation of the insurer's future medical inflation assumption then this item is not considered to be part of the medical inflation parameter.
+Unless medical developments are explicitly considered in the derivation of the insurer's future medical inflation assumption, then this item is not considered to be part of the medical inflation parameter.
 The following information is required: - a.
 Any explicit loading the insurer has included in their reserves for medical advances. - 3.
-Increase in projected claims inflation for US Asbestos and Environmental reserves Assume an additive increase of 4% in the annual inflation applicable to all future claim payments.
-There are several potential sources of this increase including increase in the base indices, superimposed inflation, court inflation and others.
-The following information is required: - a.
-Latest yearend net GAAP reserves recalculated assuming an additive increase of 3% in the annual inflation applicable to all future claim payments for US Asbestos and US Environmental - b.
-Effective Duration of US Asbestos and US Environmental Liabilities. - 4.
-Converting to one-year loss Insurers should provide an appropriate emergence factor in order to convert the stress loss from ultimate view to one-year view.
+Increase in projected claims inflation for US A&E reserves Assume an additive increase of 4% in the annual inflation applicable to all future claim payments.
+There are several potential sources of this increase, including an increase in the base indices, superimposed inflation, court inflation, etc. The following information is required: - a.
+Latest year-end net GAAP reserves recalculated assuming an additive increase of 3% in the annual inflation applicable to all future claim payments for US Asbestos and US Environmental - b.
+Effective duration of US Asbestos and US Environmental liabilities. - 4.
+Converting to one-year loss Insurers should provide an appropriate emergence factor to convert the stress loss from ultimate view to one-year view.
 The following information is required: - a.
 Ultimate to one-year emergence factor